phpbench/phpbench/docs/guides/regression-testing.rst

 The baseline is a tagged benchmark result.
-When creating a baseline we should try and ensure it is as accurate as possible, it is therefore recommended to use find a low value of :ref:`retry_threshold` and use a appropriate amount of iterations (e.g. 10):
+When creating a baseline we should try and ensure it is as accurate as possible, it is therefore recommended to use a low value of :ref:`retry_threshold` and use a appropriate amount of iterations (e.g. 10):

 Run your benchmark on the code to which you want to compare: